Kiryuumaru/NukeBuildHelpers/docs/WorkflowConfigEntry.md

 ## PostSetupRunnerOS

 Sets the post-setup runner OS for the workflow to generate.
+Default is `RunnerOS.Ubuntu2204`.

 ### Definitions